 As the name suggests, this model has a high-profile crown that extends farther up your forehead than some of the sleeker, slim-cut alternatives on this list – this will appeal to some golfers, but not to others (personally, I’m a fan).

 The Terry Cloth sweatband stitched into the visor creates an extra layer of comfort, while the rear strap is adjustable (but uses a hook-and-loop, rather than Velcro).

 Available in black and white, the Bridgestone Tour High Crown Visor is a simple but appealing design for golfers who love wearing a bulkier-looking visor.

-Now that we’ve assessed the best men’s golf visors you can buy in 2021, it’s time to look at what women’s visors are on offer.
+Now that we’ve assessed the best men’s golf visors you can buy, it’s time to look at what women’s visors are on offer.

 Here’s my top four picks.

 Puma Women’s Sport Visor

 Topping the list is the Puma Women’s Sport Visor, which has a sleek look and comes in plenty of different colors.